 Utilities, including the internet, are all included

-Full access to vegetables, eggs, and meats.
+Full access to vegetables, eggs, and chicken.

 We offer space and help for employees (if they want) to do small agricultural side projects; for instance, our employee in 2022 grew out a few seed crops to sell to a seed company, and we folded that operation into the crop plan/rotation.